SketchyMaze/doodle/README.md

   for the rest of this program.
   * [x] Labels
   * [ ] Buttons (text only is OK)
       * [x] Buttons wrap their Label and dynamically compute their size based on how wide the label will render, plus padding and border.
       * [x] Border colors and widths and paddings are all configurable.
       * [ ] Buttons should interact with the cursor and be hoverable and clickable.
   * [ ] UI Manager that will keep track of buttons to know when the mouse is interacting with them.
   * [ ] Frames
+      * Like Buttons, can have border (raised, sunken or solid), padding and background color.
+      * [ ] Should be able to size themselves dynamically based on child widgets.
   * [ ] Windows (fixed, non-draggable is OK)
+      * [ ] Title bar with label
+      * [ ] Window body implements a Frame that contains child widgets.
+      * [ ] Window can resize itself dynamically based on the Frame.
+* [ ] Create a "Main Menu" scene with buttons to enter a new Edit Mode, play an existing map from disk, etc.
+* [ ] Add user interface Frames or Windows to the Edit Mode.
+  * [ ] A toolbar of buttons (New, Save, Open, Play) can be drawn at the top before the UI toolkit gains a proper MenuBar widget.
   * [ ] Expand the Palette support in levels for solid vs. transparent, fire, etc. with UI toolbar to choose palettes.

+Lesser important UI features that can come at any later time:

+* [ ] MenuBar widget with drop-down menu support.
+* [ ] Checkbox and Radiobox widgets.
+* [ ] Text Entry widgets (in the meantime use the Developer Shell to prompt for text input questions)

+## Doodad Editor

+* [ ] The Edit Mode should support creating drawings for Doodads.
+  * [ ] It should know whether you're drawing a Map or a Doodad as some behaviors may need to be different between the two.
+  * [ ] Compress the coordinates down toward `(0,0)` when saving a Doodad,
+    by finding the toppest, leftest point and making that `(0,0)` and adjusting the rest accordingly.
+This will help trim down Doodads into the smallest possible space for easy collision detection.
+  * [ ] Add a UX to edit multiple frames for a Doodad.
+  * [ ] Edit Mode should be able to fully save the drawings and frames, and an external CLI tool can install the JavaScript into them.
+  * [ ] Possible UX to toggle Doodad options, like its collision rules and whether the Doodad is continued to be "mobile" (i.e. doors and buttons won't move, but items and enemies may be able to; and non-mobile Doodads don't need to collision check against level geometry).
+* [ ] Edit Mode should have a Doodad Palette (Frame or Window) to drag Doodads into the map.
 * [ ] ???

 # Building